International

 Current Political Context

-Following Russia’s invasion of Ukraine, Sweden abandoned its tradition of neutrality and applied to become a member of NATO, although there were tensions with Turkey over Sweden’s protection of Kurdish refugees.
-Finally, at the end of 2023 the Turkish parliament's foreign affairs committee sent the request to the National Assembly for final approval.
-Nevertheless, Hungary continues to stall Sweden's bid, as Prime Minister Viktor Orbán said that his country is in no hurry to ratify Sweden’s bid to join NATO.
+After Russia’s invasion of Ukraine, Sweden abandoned its tradition of neutrality and applied to become a member of NATO, although there were tensions with Turkey over Sweden’s protection of Kurdish refugees.
+Finally, at the end of 2023, the Turkish parliament's foreign affairs committee sent the request to the National Assembly for final approval.
+After another stall due to Hungary’s opposition, on 7 March 2024, Sweden finally became a full member of NATO.

 Main Political Parties